 Definition: The T-ALERT system is an emergency message notification system for the purpose of delivering subscription based emergency messages to the campus community.
 The system is designed to deliver emergency messages by text messaging cell phone subscribers, emailing all Transylvania email accounts, and displaying T-ALERT messages on digital signage throughout the campus.
 The fundamental goal of the T-ALERT system is to assist in promoting a safe environment for students, faculty and staff.
 The system is designed to be used only during emergency situations that require an immediate action by the recipient.
-Emergencies: Unplanned events that can cause physical injury to our students, faculty, staff, or

 Emergencies: Unplanned events that can cause physical injury to our students, faculty, staff, or the public; cause physical or environmental damage; or that can disrupt and/or damage research or educational operations.
 Examples would include but are not limited to: